josemotta/IoT.Starter.Pi.Lirc/README.md

 - Linux Lirc is a mature and wide project.
 There is a big remote database containing config files for remote controls with more than 2,500 devices and counting.
 - IoT.Starter.Pi.Thing can benefit from Lirc installed at RPI, we just need to link them.

-The specification for current mission is to provide infrared (IR) capability to `IoT.Starter.Pi.Thing` projects.
+The specification for current mission is to provide infrared (IR) output capability to `IoT.Starter.Pi.Thing` projects.

 ## LIRC: Linux Infrared Remote Control for Raspberry Pi